MatthewTCronin/how-not-to-get-aggravated/README.md

 # how-not-to-get-aggrivated
-Simple Steps to Decreased Anger and Self-Control
+Simple Steps to Decreased Anger and Increased Self-Control